Fruit Bat

 Are There Other Mammals That Can Fly?

-The only other mammals that can stay airborne for a long time are flying squirrels.
-But they don’t really fly, they just glide towards the ground.
+The only mammals that can also travel through the air over longer distances are flying squirrels.
+However, they don’t actually fly; they glide towards the ground.

 The Fruit Bat Is Related To: